Fishing Regulations for the Season (250-RICR-60-00-10)

 d.Tagging, branding, marking, or otherwise willfully mutilating any fish which is to be released alive into any fresh waters of the State except by special permit issued by the Division of Fish and Wildlife.

-e.The use as bait of any variety of goldfish (Carassius auratus) in the fresh waters of the State.
+e.The use as bait of any variety of goldfish (Carassius auratus) in the fresh, or estuarine waters of the State.

 g.In accordance with R.I.
 Gen. Laws § 20-11-3, the taking of any fish in the freshwaters of the State by any means other than angling, utilizing a hook(s) and fishing line, except for carp, suckers, and fallfish, which may be taken by snares, spears or bow and arrow.